Hormone Replacement Therapy for Perimenopause – A Complete Guide

 - Treatment plans must remain flexible

-Because of this, personalized evaluation and follow-up are essential.
+Because of this, personalized evaluation and ongoing follow-up are essential when using hormone replacement therapy for perimenopause.

 What to Expect If You’re Considering HRT for Perimenopause